Chris Pureka: Musical style and influence

 Pureka has been compared to artists like early Bruce Springsteen, Ryan Adams, Patty Griffin, Gillian Welch, and Mary Gauthier.
 They covered Welch's song "Everything Is Free" on Dryland and have expressed admiration for her music as well as that of Griffin.
 Pureka cites influences from Peter Mulvey and Pamela Means, as well as Ani DiFranco, but says that their own music differs greatly from DiFranco's often-outspoken political messages.
 Pureka has lent vocals and guitar playing to several tracks by artists like Alix Olson and Arjuna Greist; a notable track is "Checking My Pulse" with Olson, which went on to become a relative hit for Olson.

 Personal life

 After their 2010 album release and a move to New York City, Pureka suffered from writer's block and emotional exhaustion.
 At the end of 2012, Pureka moved to Portland, Oregon.
 They are a pescetarian.
-They use they/them pronouns.
+Pureka uses they/them pronouns.